 1. Endless Beaches

 St. Barts is a volcanic island, entirely encircled by shallow reefs.
 It’s separated from Saint Martin by the Saint-Barthelemy Channel with several smaller islets scattered about.
 The island features 25 public beaches (there are some private ones), and according to their location, divided into leeward and windward beaches.
-There is literally a beach for every taste, even a nudist one.
+With powdery white sands and turquoise waters, there is literally a beach for every taste, even a nudist one.
 The leeward beaches are more protected and better for swimming and safer for kids, whereas the windward beaches are popular with windsurfers.

 2. The Thrill Of Arriving By Air

 Of course, you can reach St. Barts by ferry or private yacht in a much more sedate way, but coming by plane is a thrill that never gets old.
 The reason?
 St Barts’ St. Jean airport has one of the shortest runways in the world — just 2,133 feet (650 meters).
 You look out the window of the little prop plane (the only ones that can land there), St. Jean beach below approaching fast, just skimming over the unperturbed sunbathers, biting your nails and thinking “Will we make it?”

 Not to worry, the airport has an excellent safety record, and when you step onto the tarmac and look around you can only think that the paradise you have arrived in was well worth a moment or two of tension.
 WinAir is the most popular airline that operates the short flight from St. Martin to St. Barts.

 Pro Tip: The best route from the U.S. to St. Barts is via San Juan, Puerto Rico, where you can catch a one-hour shuttle flight aboard Tradewind Aviation.